mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 As discussed in {{I-D.hardie-path-signals}}, basic information about flows currently exposed by TCP are missing from transport protocols that encrypt their headers.
-Given the ossification of protocol wire images due to the widespread deployment of protocol-inspecting and -manipulating functions in the network, this header encryption is necessary to support transport protocol evolution.
+Given the ossification of protocol wire images due to the widespread deployment of stateful network devices that rely on header inspection, this header encryption is necessary to support transport protocol evolution.
 However, the loss of basic information for on-path state maintenance as well as network performance measurement, diagnostics, and troubleshooting via header encryption makes network management more difficult.
-The PLUS protocol described in this document aims to mitigate this difficulty, allowing deployment of encrypted protocols without loss of essential in-network functionality.
+The PLUS wire image defined by this document aims to mitigate this difficulty, allowing deployment of encrypted protocols without loss of essential in- network functionality.

-This protocol is intended primarily for state maintenance and measurement; the principles of measurement and primitives we aim to support are drawn from recent work on explicit measurability in protocol design {{IPIM}}.
+This wire image is intended primarily to support state maintenance and measurement; the principles of measurement and primitives we aim to support are drawn from recent work on explicit measurability in protocol design

-# Terminology

-[EDITOR'S NOTE: define terminology as necessary.]
+{{IPIM}}.

 # State Maintenance and Measurement: Basic Header {#basic-header}